EU ministers urge Hungary to sign up to planned Russian oil embargo | Headlines

 EU ministers urge Hungary to sign up to planned Russian oil embargo

-Hungarian Foreign Minister Peter Szijjarto said on his Facebook page on May 11 that there was no solution in sight.
-He said the government of Prime Minister Viktor Orban needed "hundreds of millions of dollars" for Hungarian refineries, a capacity increase for a Croatian pipeline, and compensation for the Hungarian economy.
+SUMMIT SOLUTION?
+Foreign Minister Peter Szijjarto said Budapest had not received any serious new proposal from the European Commission regarding oil sanctions since the executive's president visited Hungary earlier this month.

-However, EU ministers ranging from Austria to Estonia said there would still be an oil embargo, even if it took longer to agree.
-"This package (of sanctions) will be adopted and oil will be included," Estonia's top diplomat, Eva-Maria Liimets, said - a position echoed by others, including Luxembourg and Romania.
-Spain also supported the Commission's proposal.
+"The European Commission has caused a problem with a proposal so it's a rightful expectation from Hungary ... that the EU should offer a solution: to finance the investments and compensate for ... the (resulting) price rises which necessitate a total modernization of Hungary's energy structure in a magnitude of 15-18 billion euros," he said on Facebook.
+Another solution would be to make oil shipments via pipeline exempt from the planned embargo, Szijjarto said.

-An oil embargo, already imposed by the United States and Britain and which would follow five rounds of earlier EU sanctions, is seen as the best way to reduce Russian income for its war in Ukraine.
-The EU's foreign policy chief, Josep Borrell, last week signaled that Monday's meeting might have been the moment for a breakthrough.
-On Monday he said he was doing his utmost to unblock the situation.
+An oil embargo, already imposed by the United States and Britain and which would follow five rounds of earlier EU sanctions, is widely seen as the best way to reduce Russian income for its war in Ukraine.
+The EU's foreign policy chief, Josep Borrell, said ahead of the meeting with ministers on Monday that he was doing his utmost to break the impasse over oil sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)